Response to Cris Putnam on Christian Transhumanism

 Transhumanism is not an anti-Christian religion in the making.
 Self-identified Christians may dogmatically position themselves in opposition, but neither Christianity nor the Bible is inherently incompatible with Transhumanism.
 To the contrary, I contend that Christianity and the Bible should actually be understood to MANDATE transhumanism.
 What is the Bible, if not a grand illustration and advocacy of constructive self-transcendence?
 That is transhumanism.

-[Thanks for reading!
-You might also like "More Christian Fundamentalism from Cris Putnam".]
+If you like these thoughts, you might also like “More Christian Fundamentalism from Cris Putnam.”